Your paddle grip isn't a one-time decision. It changes based on where you are on the court and what you're trying to do.

 - Hybrid grip: Balances both sides perfectly for consistent play.

-Baseline Power vs. Kitchen Control
+Baseline Power vs. Kitchen Control with Your Paddle Grip

 At the baseline, hanging off the paddle isn't just a style choice.
 You can easily gain another 10 mph on your serves and drives just by adjusting where your hand sits on the grip.

 The weight distribution changes everything.
 More weight at the tip of the paddle means more power and spin.
 But if your drives are spraying long, choke up slightly.
-Some players prefer staying choked up the entire time for consistency, and that works too.
-It's about what your game needs.

 Up at the kitchen, the story flips.
 You want that weight closer to your hand, not the paddle tip.
 This makes the paddle feel like an extension of your arm, giving you the hand speed and control that wins dink battles.
+When you're at the kitchen line, your goal is simple: make your opponents uncomfortable, and the right master dink placement strategy starts with how you're holding your paddle.

-The Transition Zone Technique
+The Transition Zone and Your Pickleball Paddle Grip

 Midcourt is where most players get confused.
-You're not just moving forward; you're also transitioning your grip from baseline power to kitchen control.
+You're not just moving forward; you're also transitioning your paddle grip from baseline power to kitchen control.

 Here's the simple move: put your paddle tip up, release your bottom three fingers, and slide your hand up the grip.
 Let gravity do the work.
 You don't need to think about it once you practice it a few times.

 The key is not going too far up.
 You shouldn't feel like you're strangling the paddle.
 You want the bottom of the paddle hanging just slightly below the bottom of your palm.
-That sweet spot gives you control and hand speed without sacrificing reach or power.

-Two-Handed Backhands Still Work
+Two-Handed Backhands Still Work with This Grip

 Just grab around your hand with your non-dominant hand, and add a trigger finger up top for stability if you want.
 You get all the control benefits of choking up plus the extra power and stability of two hands.
+If you want to go deeper on this, Learning the 5 Essential Two-Handed Backhand Shots with Pro Connor Garnett is a great next step.

 Top players like Gabe Tardio use this strategically.
 If the ball's coming directly at you, one hand is better.
 If you have to reach for it, two hands give you the control you need to stay aggressive.

-The Hands Battle Fundamentals
+The Hands Battle Fundamentals and Your Pickleball Paddle Grip

 When you're in a hands battle at the net, the team that hits down first usually wins.
 That means leaning forward, not back on your heels.